maine-woDNA/maine-woDNA.github.io/Experiment.md

 ---
 layout: article
 title: Let's Start the Experiment!
 excerpt: The first step of any scientific experiment is to do bakground research.
-Scroll down to read the background information, then select which experiment to conduct:
+Scroll down to read the background information, then select which experiment to conduct!
 mode: immersive
 header:
   theme: dark